UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 ## Issues & Warnings

 Entry fields accept every kind of string but only int should be put inside.
-A wrong input results in a error which is currently caught.
+A wrong input results in an error printed in the console or undetermined behaviour.

 ## Expansions